 NHBS Water Vole Trap

-If you are looking to trap and survey water voles, we offer a water vole trap which comprises an extra large (XLK) Sherman trap with its rear door removed and an attached nesting compartment.
+If you are looking to trap and survey water voles, we offer a water vole trap that comprises an extra-large (XLK) Sherman trap with its rear door removed and an attached nesting compartment.
 This trap is suitable for water vole survey, such as capture, mark, recapture studies, as well as water vole relocation projects.

 Squirrel Hair Traps

 Squirrel hair traps are another non-invasive survey method that is designed for red squirrel survey.
 When squirrels pass through the baited trap, their hair is collected on sticky tabs within the tube.
-These hairs can then be analysed to determine whether red squirrels are present in the area.
+These hairs can then be analysed to determine the presence of red squirrels in the area.

 Dormouse nest tubes are a cheap, easy and very popular method of determining the presence of dormice within a habitat.
 The tubes consist of a wooden tray and a nesting tube.
 Dormice make nests in the tubes and it is these that are used as indicators of their presence in the habitat.
 Dormice are legally protected in the UK and must not be handled unless you have a licence to do so.
 Nest tubes can be set up and checked without a licence until the first evidence of dormouse activity is found.
 After that, only a licensed handler can check them.